iamnachoj/Weby-API/README.md

  Weby app API server

 ## Weby Social Network
 A Social network that is secure, reliable and simple.
-Weby: your social media app
+Weby: your social media app.
+It has been built using NodeJS, Express + MongoDB

 ## Getting Started

 The easiest way to get started is to clone the repository:

-1. Clone the repository ``Git clone https://github.com/iamnachoj/Movie-API/``
+1. Clone the repository ``Git clone https://github.com/iamnachoj/Weby-API/``
-2. Change directory ``cd Movie-API``
+2. Change directory ``cd Weby-API``
 3. Install NPM dependencies ``npm install``
 6. Start the server ``npm run start``
    Note: It is recommended to install nodemon for live reloading - It watches for any changes in your node.js app and automatically restarts the server